 Sullivan produces several wines under the Jame O’Neil label including a Merlot and a Cabernet Sauvignon.

 The Sullivan flagship wine is their “James O’Neil” Sullivan Estate Cabernet Sauvignon.
 The 2013 vintage smells elegant and seductive at the same time; this is a bouquet that keeps evolving wonderfully given time with an intriguing depth of aroma.
 Shows dark fruit including plum and blackberry complemented nicely initially with more subtle aromas of vanilla and espresso and as it breathes milk chocolate.
 Supple upon the entry and throughout the palate, the wine has a seamless quality in it’s youth.
 The polished and well-integrated tannins feel good in the mouth – somewhat dusty, or chalky they linger softly but with great length on the finish.
 This wine has good acidity – and is somewhat savory on the palate with just a hint of smoke that lingers.
 One of the more intriguing Cabernet Sauvignon wines we have tried from Napa this year (2018).

 This wine is named after the winery founder Jim O’Neil Sullivan, and the artist that created the image for the label – look closely at the label, you will see a woman’s face somewhat hidden at first glance.

 Over the decades, Sullivan has won numerous awards for the quality of their wines.
 In the early 90’s was voted as one of the top wineries in the world by The Wine Spectator and recently listed among James Suckling’s Top 100 Red Wines.

 The vast majority of their wines are sold directly through the tasting room or their wine clubs.
 A tasting is always relaxed, down to earth, private and geared to your wine interests.
 All visits are by appointment.

-For more information, visit: www.sullivanwine.com
+For more information and to join their membership list, visit: www.sullivanwine.com